On the Conjecture of Stability Preservation in Arbitrary-Order Adams-Bashforth-Type Integrators: Introduction

 \section{Introduction}

 When dealing with time evolution equations, explicit time-discretization schemes offer advantages such as high computational efficiency and clearer uniqueness of numerical solutions.
-Particularly, theses algorithm have remarkable advantage for the non-linear evolutionary equations.
+Particularly, these algorithms have remarkable advantage for the non-linear evolutionary equations.
 However, their algorithmic stability has consistently hindered the promotion of higher-order explicit schemes.

-In literature \cite{Dahlquist1963}, the concept of Dahlquist’s stability barrier be introduced, which says that there exists no A-stable explicit \( k \)-step method.
+In literature \cite{Dahlquist1963}, the concept of Dahlquist’s stability barrier was introduced, which says that there exists no A-stable explicit \( k \)-step method.
 Historically, numerous scholars have devoted considerable effort to enhancing the stability of explicit schemes.
 M. Ghrist, et al consider a variations of the Adams–Bashforth (AB) via staggered grid techniques which improve the range of the stability area on the imaginary axis shown by \cite[Table 4.2, Table 4.3]{Ghrist2000}.
-Although there are some methods called explicit ways to achieve A-stability \cite{Norsett1969, Chollom2012}, there are some discrepancies in the essence of the classic A-stability description.
+Although there are some methods called explicit ways to achieve A-stability \cite{Norsett1969,Chollom2012}, there are some discrepancies in the essence of the classic A-stability description.
 Recently, a review article \cite{Givoli2023} illustrates two types of barrier breakers.
 The existing articles essentially only improve the stability of explicit schemes and cannot strictly achieve A-stability.
 Therefore, it is also necessary to examine the conditionally stable behavior of explicit schemes.